23.9 C

 Republicans in the Senate and in the House care about the midterm elections, and they know Trump is not helping them.
 They know that nothing is hurting them more than Trump’s war in Iran and the inflation it has caused.

 Democrats, meanwhile, are seizing the opening.
-Sen. Cory Booker has hammered Trump-era ICE detention practices, former North Carolina Governor Roy Cooper is mounting a Senate bid focused on voters “hit hard” by Trump’s economy, and Texas State Representative James Talarico is running against what he calls the nation’s “most corrupt political system.”
-Former Atlanta Mayor Keisha Lance Bottoms recently captured the Democratic nomination for Georgia governor, and Representative Terri Sewell has been rallying voters against new GOP-led voting restrictions.
+Sen. Cory Booker has hammered Trump-era ICE detention practices, former North Carolina Gov. Roy Cooper is mounting a Senate bid focused on voters “hit hard” by Trump’s economy, and Texas state Rep. James Talarico is running against what he calls the nation’s “most corrupt political system.”
+Former Atlanta Mayor Keisha Lance Bottoms captured the Democratic nomination for Georgia governor, and Rep. Terri Sewell has been rallying voters against new GOP-led voting restrictions.

 For O’Donnell, the through line was unmistakable: a president performing for the cameras while his own party scrambles to outrun the consequences of his choices.
-The host devoted his monologue to dissecting what he framed as a historic moment of political self-sabotage.
-As reaction continued to spread, fellow MS NOW personalities, including Nicolle Wallace, weighed in on the moment, while critics from Stephen Miller’s orbit to podcaster Joe Rogan have spent the past weeks dissecting Trump’s ever-more-theatrical style of governance.
+As reaction continued to spread, fellow MS NOW personalities, including Nicolle Wallace, weighed in on the moment, while critics from Stephen Miller’s orbit to podcaster Joe Rogan have spent recent weeks dissecting Trump’s ever-more-theatrical style of governance.